psy0rz/zfs_autobackup/README.md

 I'll add some tips when the issues start to get in on github. :)

+## Transfer buffering, compression and rate limiting.

+If you're transferring over a slow link it might be useful to use `--compress=zstd-fast`.
+This will compres the data before sending, so it uses less bandwidth.

+You can also limit the datarate by using the `--rate` option.

+The `--buffer` option might also help since it acts as an IO buffer: zfs send can vary wildly between completely idle and huge bursts of data.
+When zfs send is idle, the buffer will continue transferring data over the slow link.

+It's also possible to add custom send or receive pipes with `--send-pipe` and `--recv-pipe`.

+These options all work together and the buffer on the receiving side is only added if appropriate.
+When all options are active:

+#### On the sending side:

+zfs send -> send buffer -> custom send pipes -> compression -> transfer rate limiter

+#### On the receiving side:
+decompression -> custom recv pipes -> buffer -> zfs recv

 ## Tips

 * Use ```--debug``` if something goes wrong and you want to see the commands that are executed.
 This will also stop at the first error.